 That’s because, after a collision, there could be damage that is not able to be seen from the outside.

 5. Phone calls.

 After being involved in a collision, you’ll likely spend a lot of time on the phone.

-You will be calling your legal representatives, doctors, your insurance representatives, your boss at work and a whole host of others.
+You might be calling your legal representatives, your doctor, your insurance representatives, your work and a whole host of others.

 But it would be best if you weren’t out of pocket for all the expenses incurred making phone calls.

 6. Insurance administration charges for change of vehicles.

 As you’ll notice, the fees after a collision keep on coming.

 If your car is declared a write-off or you decide to change your vehicle after a collision, you’ll most likely encounter the extra ‘admin charges’ made by your insurer.

 The cost ranges depending on the insurer of course, but you could pay anything from £15 – £45.